 For those coming from cultures where interaction is more energetic and privacy is less guarded, this respectful distancing may initially seem cold or even unfriendly.
 However, Danes are actually considered the more outgoing and chatty of the Scandinavian countries.

-Here’s where things shift.
-When stepping into social spaces like parties, clubs, or volunteer gatherings, there’s an unspoken understanding that conversation and connection are encouraged.
+But when stepping into social spaces like parties, clubs, or volunteer gatherings, there’s an unspoken understanding that conversation and connection are encouraged.
 In these settings, Danes are much more open to chatting because these are spaces where everyone has essentially consented to interaction.

 However, outside of these spaces, Danes take their sweet time getting to know people, which can make them appear “cold and aloof” at first glance.
 One of the reasons why Danes appear to be so cold to expats is that they form deep bonds with one another from childhood.

-Growing up in Denmark, kids often spend years with the same classmates from kindergarten through ninth or tenth grade, building deep bonds simply from seeing each other daily.
+Kids often spend years with the same classmates from kindergarten through ninth or tenth grade, building deep bonds simply from seeing each other daily.
 Outside of school, they socialize with kids on their street, neighborhood friends, and through activities like sports or scouts.

 With a small population largely made up of Danes, there’s a strong reliance on known relationships and mutual support.
-As far as Danes are concerned, strangers (like expats) may come and go, but friends stay, so friendships are seen as valuable investments, built over time.
+As far as Danes are concerned, strangers may come and go, but friends stay, so friendships are seen as valuable investments, built over time.

 Can You Use Small Talk to Make Friends in Denmark?

 In Denmark, the easiest way to break the ice is to start a conversation about the weather.
-It’s often chilly and waiting to be discussed.
+It’s often chilly and waiting to discuss.
 Weather-centric conversations aren’t meant to be deep or profound, but they’re a great way to break the ice, especially with someone new.
 Beyond that, conversation can be trickier, as personal interests vary widely and finding common ground takes time.

 Politics and religion?
 These are best avoided, especially with people you don’t know well.
 In Denmark, these topics are private matters, and most Danes won’t discuss them openly, as if inviting someone to talk about politics is like asking them to share a deeply personal secret.
 Instead, chat about current events or the daily news on a larger, global scale rather than mundane local issues.